-Congratulations on the birth of your new baby!
+Congratulations on the Birth of Your New Baby!

 You are about to begin the greatest and most rewarding experience in your life: raising a child.
 Our goal as pediatricians is to help you along the way with your child's physical, mental, and social growth.

-We will follow the American Academy of Pediatrics' guidelines to meet the needs of your child through all stages of development.
+We follow the American Academy of Pediatrics' guidelines to meet the needs of your child through all stages of development.

 Whether this is your first child or fifth, all babies are different, so flexibility is important in adapting to your newborn's needs.
-You may become overwhelmed by all of the advice that is offered by family and friends.
+You may become overwhelmed by all of the advice offered by family and friends.
 You will learn to trust your instincts to know what is best for your child.
 We are always available if you have questions or concerns.

-Hospital Follow-Ups
+Hospital Follow-up

 We like to evaluate your baby two to three days after leaving the hospital.
-Following hospital discharge, feeding and sleeping patterns begin to develop.
-Weight loss and jaundice may occur.
-Your baby's appointment allows us to make sure that your baby is doing well and allows time for us to address your questions and concerns.
-Regularly scheduled appointments, or well child checkups occur every few months in the first years to evaluate growth and development, to provide immunizations, and to address concerns about your child.
+Following hospital discharge, feeding and sleeping patterns begin to develop, weight loss and jaundice may occur.
+Your baby's appointment allows us to make sure your baby is doing well and allows time to address your questions and concerns.
+Regularly scheduled appointments, or well child checkups, occur every few months in the first years to evaluate growth and development, provide immunizations, and address concerns about your child.
 Our goal is to help you in this challenging responsibility.

-Well Baby/Child/Adolescent Check-ups
+Well Baby / Child / Adolescent Check-ups

-There is a recommended schedule for "well child" visits, to which you should bring your baby.
-During these visits, growth, development, appropriate care, and health screening will be reviewed.
+You should bring your baby to all recommended "well child" visits to review growth, development, appropriate care, and health screenings.
 Our practice believes strongly in the safety and effectiveness of immunizations to prevent serious illness.
 Immunizations according to the latest guidelines based on both scientific evidence and expert opinion will be administered during well child visits.
 These appointments are important as a preventive measure.
-Make sure to come prepared for your visit to ask any questions that you would like addressed.
+Make sure to come prepared for your visit to ask any questions you would like addressed.